burrsutter/docker_tutorial/readme.md

     ![Alt text](/screenshots/docker_run_it_p_8080_8080.png?raw=true "docker run -it -p 8080:8080 centos/wildfly")

-    Now, if you remember the IP address you can use your favorite browser to hit the server.
+    If you remember the IP address you can use your favorite browser to hit the server.
     If you forgot to make note of your IP address earlier, you can open another session into boot2docker.
 Just go back to the Windows Start menu and select `Boot2Docker Start` or run start.sh.
 You might wish to keep both boot2docker sessions open as it allows you to docker run an app server via "-it" in one window and then "docker ps" or "docker logs" in another window.

     ![Alt text](/screenshots/browser_wildfly.png?raw=true "http://192.168.59.103:8080")